-I find mid-century modern fairly vile; however, this concrete planter I’m using to keep the garden hose from trashing the ferns called for something striking, sculptural, weird.
-I found it yesterday: a Kniphofia, I believe, perennial known as red hot … Continue reading
+I find the “mid-century modern” aesthetic fairly vile; however, this concrete planter I’m using to keep the garden hose from trashing the ferns called for something striking, sculptural, weird.
+I found it yesterday: a Kniphofia, I believe, perennial known as … Continue reading

-The saying sub rosa meaning in secret is thought to have originated in descriptions of pagan rites carried out in places sacred to The Goddess: under trees where roses grew.
-I guess I should invite all the pagans I know … Continue reading
+The saying “sub rosa” meaning “in secret” is thought to have originated in descriptions of pagan rites carried out in places especially sacred to The Goddess: obviously, under trees where roses grew.
+I guess I should invite all the pagans I know to … Continue reading